 Premiere performance: Saturday, 9 March 2019, at noon

 Venue: STEKLENIK – Gallery for Sound, Bioacoustics, and Art

-Sound Disposition / Crystal Gardens is a meditation on coincidence and precision, two unresolvable questions that are posed to us when observing crystal shapes in time.
-It speaks of the tension between the mathematical constant and unexpected inventiveness that might lead to singularity or might also remain eternally quasi-random.
+Sound Disposition / Crystal Gardens is a meditation on coincidence and precision, two unresolvable questions posed when observing crystal shapes in time.
+It speaks of the tension between the mathematical constant and unexpected inventiveness that might lead to singularity or remain eternally quasi-random.

-The growth of crystals is expressed as a tendency of individual atoms in chemical substances to select certain points in space at given physical conditions and form crystal lattices in layers that together compose the crystal shape.
-In spite of this, it is not possible to predict the final shape of the crystal as every substance also contains its own will and is exposed to a spectrum of coincidence.
-Science researches the stability of crystals for over a century.
-It was one of decisive factors at the beginning of the information revolution when the ability of crystals to transform radio waves into sound waves was discovered, or the property to emit a constant frequency which is in the case of quartz used for precision time measurement.
+The growth of crystals is expressed as a tendency of individual atoms in chemical substances to select certain points in space at given physical conditions and form crystal lattices in layers that compose the crystal shape together.
+In spite of this, it is impossible to predict the crystal’s final shape as every substance also contains its own will and is exposed to a spectrum of coincidence.
+Science has researched the stability of crystals for over a century.
+It was one of the decisive factors at the beginning of the information revolution when the ability of crystals to transform radio waves into sound waves was discovered, or the property to emit a constant frequency in the case of quartz used for precision time measurement.

 In the sound composition of the installation, the precise structure is entwined with randomness.
-It follows the changeability of crystals that form a voronoi mosaic.
-The sound is broken, compressed, it crackles and builds up into unpredictable growths.
+It follows the changeability of crystals that form a Voronoi mosaic.
+The sound is broken and compressed; it crackles and builds up into unpredictable growths.
 At the same time it projects the resonance spectrum of the crystals that form a constant soundscape beyond time variables.